wzrdtales/node-ultimate-migrate/README.md

  * Nothing happens when -x is used, why?

-The option -x will become deprecated, as it has no functionality now and I'm not sure if I'm going to implement it.
+The option -x will probably become deprecated, as it has no functionality now and I'm not sure if I'm going to implement it.
 It is generally a product of an earlier design approach, which changed greatly while the development.
 I will review and revise this in near feature and then decide what to do.
 This earlier design approach was to enable functionality that is currently not implemented, by enabling and disabling raw queries (and so disabling Database features) through -x.
 Later on I decided to not provide this step by step implementation with fallback to raw Queries.

  * Do you have plans for future releases?